zzzprojects/Eval-Expression.NET/docs/pages/api/register-unregister.md

 ```

 ### Static Member
-Allows to use static member name without qualifying them with their namespace or type name.
-A static member is a new feature in C# 6.0.
+You can use static member name without qualifying them with their namespace or type name.
+Static member is a new feature in C# 6.0.

 ```csharp
 // using Z.Expressions; // Don't forget to include this.